PRL-PRG/TOPLAS19_Artifact/README.md

 - `petrs_commits` contains the analysis of the commits done by us for a previous version of the paper

 ## Running the artifact

+The artifact has been tested on Ubuntu 19.04 and there is a very high chance it will work on other ubuntu versions and derivatives as well.
+If not the `setup.sh` and `setup_tex.sh` files must be changed to reflect the correct platform.
+These scripts install the following software:

+- `R` and its markdown processing packages for running the rest of the artifact
+- `tcsh` for running the artifact shipped with the original paper which we include as well
+- packages for `R` that need to be installed in order to run the artifact

 > The artifact has been tested on Ubuntu 17.10, i7-7700, 64GB RAM and 1TB NVMe disk.